Kathleen Elsey 2013 Plein Air & Studio Painting Workshops

 • Critique your work

-“Kathleen.....Your workshop was a wonderful experience, especially the demonstrations and your generous sharing of so much information.
-All of this was really appreciated by ME, a true novice painter.
+“Kathleen.....Your workshop was a wonderful experience, especially the demonstrations and your generous sharing of so much information about painting AND marketing..
+All of this was really appreciated by ME, a novice painter

 Susan from San Clemente, California

-I cannot tell you how many times I have reflected on this past weekend with such warm and positive thoughts.
+I cannot tell you how many times I have reflected on this past weekend with such warm and positive thoughts about our (Kathleen Elsey) painting workshop.
 Your inspiration and instruction was superb.
 I feel like I really made so much progress in just 2 days!
 Thank you so much for such a wonderful experience.

 Marcia from New York